-Together with the inhabited Therania and five other smaller islands, Thera (Santorini's Greek name) belongs to the namesake archipelago which is the vestige of a volcanic caldera.
+Together with the inhabited Therania and five other smaller islands, Thera (Santorini's Greek name) belongs to the namesake archipelago, which is the vestige of a volcanic caldera.
 Places of unspoiled nature and postcard-like views, the islands are reachable by boat and bear the original appeal of the old-fashioned Santorini.

 The main island is split further into picturesque villages masterly painted in dazzling blue and white hues, outlining the holiday resort's multi-faceted personality and its extraordinary variety of landscapes.

 Santorini is a colourful place which sets the senses alight.
-The scent of wine grapes and vineyards, the unique taste of tomatoes grown solely on volcanic soil, the smoothness of the white pebbles and turquoise waters, the buzz of nightlife, and the visual art that is the sun setting behind the village of Oia and the caldera..
-This is a place of colour, flavour and adventure.
+The scent of wine grapes and vineyards, the unique taste of tomatoes grown solely on volcanic soil, the smoothness of the white pebbles and turquoise waters, the buzz of nightlife, and the visual art that is the sun setting behind the village of Oia and the caldera.
+This is a place of colour, flavour, and adventure.

-Borrowing a pronounced Mediterranean diet from the mainland, Santorini shares a tendency to use vegetables, quality olive oil, meat and fresh seafood generously, creating its own cuisine by adding products that are cultivated solely on its fertile soil.
+Borrowing a pronounced Mediterranean diet from the mainland, Santorini shares a tendency to use vegetables, high-quality olive oil, meat and fresh seafood generously, creating its own cuisine by adding products that are cultivated solely on its fertile soil.

-The most popular version of the traditional coffee is an espresso-like brew that tends to share similarities with the Turkish coffee, infused with a sharp flavour, escorting the hearty Greeks throughout the day.
+The most popular version of the traditional coffee is an espresso-like brew that tends to share similarities with Turkish coffee, infused with a sharp flavour, escorting the hearty Greeks throughout the day.

 Santorini's nightlife revolves around its bustling capital, a buzzing hub that houses most of the island's foreign-patronized clubs and happening hangouts.
-The hectic town-centre livens up at night, rocking until dawn in a uniform mixture of tourists and locals.
+The hectic town centre livens up at night, rocking until dawn in a uniform mixture of tourists and locals.

 Santorini is in all aspects a work of art, and its souvenirs and local produce doubtlessly reflect the island's beautiful facets.
-Oia and above all Fira are the island's major shopping destinations, places of unrivaled charm where traditional shops line up neatly down narrow streets.
+Oia and above all Fira are the island's major shopping destinations, places of unrivalled charm where traditional shops line up neatly down narrow streets.

-Santorini National Airport
+Santorini National Airport (JTR)

 Situated North of Kamari village, Santorini's Airport (JTR) is only 6 km away from downtown Fira.
 The airport is connected to the capital by a bus service, and the journey takes approximately 20 minutes.
 Buses are not frequent and may not run throughout the whole day: you will find a schedule outside the airport, before the exit.
-If you wish to get a private or shared transfer, you can either book it in advance (one option: www.santorinitransport.com) or find one of the companies located at the arrivals terminal.
+If you wish to get a private or shared transfer, you can either book it in advance or find one of the companies located at the arrivals terminal.
 As the bus service is not particularly efficient, renting a car is also a valid option, especially if you are planning on going on a tour of the island.
 You will find 3 car rental desks located at the arrivals terminal.

 Address: Santorini Airport, Santorini

-Phone: +30 22860 28400
+Phone: +30 2286 028400

-A network of buses connects the capital, Fira, to all the major holiday resorts, running to Oia, Perissa and Kamari every 20 minutes.
-Buses run also from Fira to Vourvoulus, Exo Gonia, Akrotiri, Monolithos, Vlihada, Baxedes and to the airport, but they are less frequent.
+A network of buses connects the capital, Fira, to all the major holiday resorts, running to Oia, Perissa, and Kamari every 20 minutes.
+Buses run also from Fira to Vourvoulus, Exo Gonia, Akrotiri, Monolithos, Vlihada, Baxedes, and to the airport, but they are less frequent.
 Please note that there are no direct buses from one side of the island to the other, and changeovers must be done at the Fira bus terminal.

 Several taxi companies operate in Santorini, and, though there are fixed fares, you should always negotiate the price before booking.
 You can book a taxi for a ride or for the entire day and visit the different seaside resorts and sights, or you can opt for a shared transfer by booking a shuttle service.